binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 ### Data
 As previously mentioned, if possible (read: allowed) you should provide not only the code but also the raw data used for the analysis.
 Should you not be able to upload your raw data, but the data is available online for free, you can also provide a notebook or script which automatically downloads the relevant data from the internet.
 To do this in Python you can use [this function](../help_snippets/download_function.md).

-If the data is not available online, provide an exact documentation of which files you obtained from which sources, how you applied for the data, and what were the costs if any.
+If the data is not freely available online, provide an exact documentation of which files you obtained from where, how you applied for the data, and what were the costs if any.
 Furthermore, provide a screenshot of your `data/raw` folder such that others can better reconstruct it.

 In any case it is good if you provide information on when you obtained the data and if applicable a version number.
 [![example](../figures/example_icon.png){:height="36px" width="36px"}](https://github.com/binste/chicago_safepassage_evaluation/blob/master/notebooks/0_download_data/0.0-binste-download-data.ipynb){:target="_blank"}